dsernst/quotes/_posts/2015-09-02-node--mocha--travis--istanbul--coveralls-unit-tests--coverage-for-your-open-source-project.md

 $ npm install istanbul --save-dev
 ~~~

-We'll follow the same pattern as before and make an [`npm runscript`](https://docs.npmjs.com/cli/run-script) for our code coverage.
+We'll follow the same pattern as before and make an [npm run-script](https://docs.npmjs.com/cli/run-script) for our code coverage.
 Here's the script we'll add:

 ~~~
 "cover": "istanbul cover _mocha"